 Send a query letter for anything else.
 Submissions for #15 can be made to J.M.
 Spalding at: john (at) inertiamag.ca

 We are currently considering only poetry, fiction, music and non-fiction submissions for Issue 15 Please include all materials in the body of the email (as of 12/2014, non audio attachments will not be opened).

 Poetry: We will consider one to five previously unpublished poems.
 There is usually no restriction as to form or length, however “epic” poems are discouraged.
 Poems must be in English or Québécois (Canadian French) and accompanied by an English translation.

 Music: We will consider musical compositions in audio format (with or without the written composition).
-We are currently considering classical and jazz compositions--anything within these categories will be considered.
 Compositions (or excerpts of compositions) should be submitted in mp3 format.
 Length should be 2 - 20 minutes total.
 We discourage submissions via Dropbox, WeTransfer and YouSendIt for smaller file sizes, though we understand the necessity for larger files.
 You can, of course, share your audio submission with us via Google Drive.
-We can be found via inertiamag at gmail.
+We can be found via john (at) inertiamag.ca.

 For translations of poetry: We strongly encourages submissions of translated poetry.
 However, in addition to the translated work, proof of permission of the original author must be submitted as well.
 We will consider up to ten translated poems.
 Each poem must be submitted in English, and the original poem must be included as well.
 Previously published poems are fine, so long as they have not previously appeared in English.